 The truth is that on the surface Sukkot would be the last holiday to be called joyful.
 On all other holidays we dine in the comfort of our homes and rest in our comfy beds.
 However, on Sukkot we are commanded to eat outside, where it is often too hot or too cold.
 During this observance, many have the custom to sleep outdoors on makeshift mattresses or in sleeping bags.
 What’s so wonderful about that?

-Sukkot, which is also called “The Harvest Festival,” is a time when people can mistakenly believe that more stuff equals more happiness.
+Sukkot, which is also called “The Harvest Festival,” as mentioned in Exodus 23:16, is a time when people can mistakenly believe that more stuff equals more happiness.
 So it is especially during this time that we re-learn what real happiness is all about.
 Intentionally, we live with less and enjoy it more.
 We realize that as long as we have a roof over our heads, some good food and company, and a place to sleep, we are extremely blessed.

 This year as the Jewish people worldwide celebrate Sukkot, use this opportunity to appreciate the many blessings in your life.
 Happiness is a choice, and Sukkot is an opportunity to choose it all over again!